pnsn/GFAST/ShakeAlertBranch.md

 So on Centos you must install atlas and atlas-devel packages.

 eew-uw-dev1 could not find atlas-devel package despite having epel and atlas packages installed.  /usr/include/openblas/cblas.h was provided by openblas-devel which was already installed.

-Similarly, RHEL7 does not seem to provide a atlas-devel package which breaks the [ISCL](#ISCL) compile.

 ### Activemq-cpp